friflo/Friflo.Json.Fliox/Json/Fliox/Schema/README.md

 - Examples for code generation and JSON type validation at:
   [Schema generators & JSON Validation tests](../../../Json.Tests/Common/UnitTest/Fliox/Schema)

-- Schema validation in an `EntityDatabase` is demonstrated at:
+- Schema validation for a `DatabaseHub` is demonstrated at:
   [FlioxServer](../../../Json.Tests/Main/Program.cs)